nahhoj/SAP-CPI-Groovy-Script/README.md

 # sap-cpi-groovy-script README

 This extension allows you to run SAP CPI Groovy scripts in a local environment within Visual Studio Code.
-It provides a convenient way to test and debug your Groovy scripts before deploying them to SAP Cloud Integration.
+It provides a convenient way to test your Groovy scripts before deploying them to SAP Cloud Integration.

 ## Features

 - Execute SAP CPI Groovy scripts locally
 - Syntax highlighting and IntelliSense for Groovy scripts
-- Logging and debugging support
 - Seamless integration with Visual Studio Code

 ## Requirements